-We are very excited to be adding advanced training for the currently practicing specialist in myofunctional therapy and those who work with them.
-We have designed this course to provide practical tools in advanced topics that are in the highest demand by allied health professionals, those seeking to work with those who practice myofunctional therapy.
+We are excited to be adding advanced training for the currently practicing specialist in myofunctional therapy and those working with them.
+We designed this course to provide practical tools in advanced topics that are in the highest demand by allied health professionals, those seeking to work with those who practice myofunctional therapy.

 The course will consist of advance required reading, lectures, and hands-on workshops including the following topics:

 • Upper Airway Resistance Syndrome, Sleep Disordered Breathing, Obstructive Sleep Apnea and Myofunctional Therapy

 Current standards of care and the state of sleep medicine.